EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 ...@...
 ```
 Increases offensive penalty: Yes
-Tags: Focus spell
+Tags: Focus
 Description: You try to project your mind and mana on to a spot somewhere in your full range.
 At the target area it creates field of heavy mana with diameter of 5 map units that tries to put all targets in range to slumber.
-On successfull save you apply Sleep 2 status to all targets in range.
-On failed save you instead apply Slowed 1 to everyone in range and you cannot Focus spell on it.
+On successfull test you apply Sleep 2 status to all targets in range.
+On failed test you instead apply Slowed 1 to everyone in range and you cannot *Focus* on it.
 For each additiona *Action token* you increase diameter by 2 map units.
 For each spell slot above 4th you increase Status effect step of applied status by one.